 Three consequences of Carillion's collapse

-As details of Carillion’s failure are still emerging, it’s clear that the effects will be felt by investors, lenders, and suppliers alike.
+The effects of Carillion's failure have been be felt by investors, lenders, and suppliers alike.
 Here are three examples of the devastation Carillion left behind:

 - Carillion’s collapse left almost £1 billion of debt, more than £500m of pension deficit, and nearly 30,000 unpaid subcontractors.